Iron Man: Destroy humanity?...Why?...

-- The Incredible Hulk: Stalker from the Stars: Sh'mballah is a mind-controlling alien tyrant who, after being driven off his home world due to his callous murdering of anyone who stood against him, crash landed on Earth.
+- The Incredible Hulk: Stalker from the Stars, by Len Wein, Marv Wolfman, and Ron Goulart (as Joseph Silva): Sh'mballah is a mind-controlling alien tyrant who, after being driven off his home world due to his callous murdering of anyone who stood against him, crash landed on Earth.
 After slumbering in hibernation for centuries, Sh'mballah awakens with his lust for control and conquest ever growing.
 Controlling an entire nearby town to begin digging up his spaceship to enable his freedom, Sh'mballah pays no heed to the townsfolk he overworks into death, and, once freed, almost immediately controls a pilot to crash his helicopter, killing the man and his entire crew.
 Sh'mballah plans to travel from town to town, controlling most of the population of each and murdering any who put up resistance, and continue this pattern until he has enslaved the entire planet.
 Next killing several innocent people for being in his way, Sh'mballah is seemingly stopped by the arrival of the Hulk, who destroys Sh'mballah's physical form.
 Using his mental powers to jump into the body of Rudolf Sterns, Sh'mballah reveals that, if he can't rule the earth, he's going to take as much of it as possible down with him, as he attempts to turn Sterns into a living Gamma bomb that will kill thousands and infect countless more with Gamma poisoning.

 - The General is a sociopathic warlord with an obsessive desire to never be seen as weak.
 To this end, the General subjugates as many people as he can in his home country of Africa, regularly raiding villages to capture several men, women, and even children, all of whom he then subjects to brutal conditions while planning to sell them as slaves, callously executing any who resist his rule.
 After being approached by Tony Wittenborn, the General is convinced by Wittenborn to kidnap the man's father, Maxwell Wittenborn, and force him to create a Gamma virus that, after testing it on several slaves—leading them to rip themselves to shreds in insane frenzies—the General plans to unleash on the lot of America's population, planning to show the world his power by driving an entire country into annihilation with the Gamma virus.

-- The aforementioned Anthony "Tony" Wittenborn is a fanatical scumbag of African culture who, upon learning that his birth mother was Italian, becomes obsessed with "cleansing" himself of the filth of Italian blood.
-Approaching the aforementioned General with the plans and means to kidnap his own father and sister, Tony arranges for the kidnapping to happen while his sister, Rosanne, is at the U.N., leading to several people dying in the ensuing firefight.
+- Anthony "Tony" Wittenborn is a fanatical scumbag of African culture who, upon learning that his birth mother was Italian, becomes obsessed with "cleansing" himself of the filth of Italian blood.
+Approaching the General with the plans and means to kidnap his own father and sister, Tony arranges for the kidnapping to happen while his sister, Rosanne, is at the U.N., leading to several people dying in the ensuing firefight.
 Once his father Maxwell completes a Gamma virus for the General, Tony reveals himself as the true mastermind behind the entire plan, hoping for the General to wipe out America with the virus before Tony kills him and assumes control of his forces, after which he will use the Gamma virus to become a powerful dictator.
 As a final means of "purifying" himself of his Italian heritage, Tony attempts to kill his father and sister, proclaiming them both filth for accepting their Italian familial lines.

 1990s Marvel novels, published by Byron Preiss and with a roughly shared continuity (according to Word of God)Novels for adults, copublished by Berkley Boulevard, in rough chronological order Continuity Note